 Both of these clays are wonderful just by themselves.
 But I’m loving them in this mask together combined with our herbal infusion.

 French Green clay is great for rejuvenating your skin, tightening, and shrinking the appearance of pores.
 It’s also great for acne and removing bacteria from your skin.
-I even like to spot treat with French Green Clay.
+I even like to spot treat following the classic french green clay recipe.

 On the other hand, Kaolin Clay is much gentler therefore a good choice for sensitive skin.
 It can even be used everyday.
 Like all clays, it has excellent absorption qualities.
 But I find that it doesn’t over-dry my skin.
 Read more in our benefits of kaolin clay.

 Want to try mixing both?
-Our facial clay assortment pack. has both French Green Clay and Kaolin clay along with Bentonite and Rhassoul clay in the clay mask assortment pack.
+Our facial clay assortment pack has both French Green Clay and Kaolin clay along with Bentonite and Rhassoul clay.

 Restoring Herbal Mask Ingredients